-Stegeborg is about 2 kilometres from Söderköping, and here you will find, among other things, a castle ruin from the 13th century.
+Stegeborg is located about 20 kilometres from Söderköping, and here you will find, among other things, a castle ruin from the 13th century.
 There is also a marina, a harbour restaurant, a garden hotel, a caravan park and an airfield for those who prefer to arrive in their own aircraft.

 Table of contents